Deadbeat at Dawn

-Deadbeat at Dawn is a 1988 action film written and directed by Jim Van Bebber and starring Paul Harper, Megan Murphy, and Marc Pitman.
+Deadbeat at Dawn is a 1988 splatter crime film written and directed by Jim Van Bebber and starring Paul Harper, Megan Murphy, and Marc Pitman.
 The film depicts a street gang leader setting out for revenge against a rival street gang.
 It was filmed in Dayton, Ohio.

 Plot

 The main character is Goose (Van Bebber).
 Goose is leader of "The Ravens", a street gang located in Dayton, Ohio.
 The Ravens have an ongoing feud with "The Spiders", led by a sadistic goon called Danny (Paul Harper).
 Goose loves the criminal life, but when his girlfriend Christie (Megan Murphy) threatens to leave him, he quits the Ravens.
 First, he goes on one last drug deal to get money to fund a new life with Christie.
 While he is gone, two Spiders break into Goose's apartment, killing Christie in the process.
 When Goose finds her body, he feeds her corpse to a trash compactor and then moves in with his Vietnam Veteran junkie father.
 He then gets drunk at a bar.

 The Ravens organise a hit and coerce Goose into joining them in a plot to steal $100,000 cash from the federal government.
 For this and a follow-up deal, they agree to put aside their differences with the Spiders and agree to meet at a place where nobody is armed in order to carry out the transaction safely.
 Goose plans on taking the money directly from the drop and secretly arms himself—unbeknownst to him, the Spiders were laying a trap.
 The Ravens are killed but Goose manages to escape with the money, calling Christie's sister he arranges a meetup near a freight train station in order to give her the money, lying to her by saying her sister is still alive.
 As he makes his way to the meeting point he's spotted by one of the members of the Spiders.
 As he waits for Christie's sister to arrive he falls asleep, awaking he finds himself cornered and a fight ensues.

 The fight extends to the streets below whereby Christie's sister arrives and is threatened by one of the other gang members.
 Goose fights him off and kills him but in doing so is stabbed multiple times in the kidney and begins to lose a lot of blood.
 He greets Christie's sister and hands her the money, urging her to flee; upon her questioning he reveals that Christie is in fact dead.
 Walking away from her he begins to make his way into a well-populated street before collapsing onto the ground as sirens can be heard in the background.